 CHEM 100 Introductory Chemistry

-3 class hours, 3 credits.
 An introductory course focusing on measurement, structure of matter, stoichiometry, solutions, gases, electronic structure of atoms and chemical bonding.
-Prerequisite: MATH 80.
+Credit will not be given for both this course and CHEM 121.

 CHEM 121 General Chemistry I